Learned Adaptive Mesh Generation: Background

-\paragraph{Domain Discretization} FEM’s reliance on discretization makes mesh resolution a key bottleneck.
+\hdg{Domain Discretization}FEM’s reliance on discretization makes mesh resolution a key bottleneck.
 Uniform meshes are simple but inefficient, motivating adaptive meshing that concentrates elements where needed. \emph{Adaptive Mesh Generation (AMG)} is a single-step procedure that generates a mesh guided by spatial resolution demands.
 These demands can be derived from geometric cues (e.g., surface curvature~\cite{Shewchuk:98, si2008adaptive,secco2021efficient}) and/or from estimated simulation error~\cite{yano2012optimization}.
 The common strategy involves building a background size field that defines target element sizes throughout the domain.
 Meshing tools like \textit{gmsh}~\cite{geuzaine2009gmsh}, TetWild~\cite{Hu:2018}, fTetWild~\cite{Hu:2020}, and TetGen~\cite{hang2015tetgen} use this field to produce a high-quality tetrahedral mesh.
+In this work, we use \textit{gmsh} for all of our meshing.
 Since AMG regenerates the entire mesh, it is often used for static configurations or as an initial mesh in time-dependent problems.
 In contrast to AMG, \emph{Adaptive Mesh Refinement (AMR)} is a dynamic and iterative process.
 AMR is a well-established topic (e.g., ~\cite{BERGER1984484, BERGER198964}), propelled by the need to increase resolution in places with high turbulence for hyperbolic equations.
 They usually targets adaptive grids, but has been applied to tetrahedral meshes as well~\cite{park2016unstructured}.
 Starting from a coarse mesh, AMR locally refines areas where the solution exhibits large errors or gradients.
 Traditional meshing is commonly done using local operations like edge and face splitting and edge flips.
 These often result in anisotropic elements and deteriorating mesh quality over multiple refinement cycles.
 Despite this, AMR remains attractive due to its precision and resource efficiency.
-Closer to our approach is AMR refinement with the ZZ estimator~\cite{zienkiewicz1992superconvergent1, zienkiewicz1992superconvergent2}, which estimate an aposteriori error measure using the predicted error in the elasticity energy.
+Closer to our approach is AMR refinement with the ZZ estimator~\cite{zienkiewicz1992superconvergent1, zienkiewicz1992superconvergent2}, which estimate an a posteriori error measure using the predicted error in the elasticity energy.
+Alternatively, residual-based estimators~\cite{ainsworth1997posteriori} are often employed for their rigorous error bounds and numerical stability, with extensive adaptations developed for domain-specific applications~\cite{frey2005anisotropic}.
 Recent extensions to AMR includes AMG methods ~\cite{freymuth2024iterative}.
+Beyond purely spatial adaptation, other modern approaches seek to improve efficiency in different ways.
+For instance, some coupled approaches integrate remeshing directly into the timestep solve for transient problems~\cite{ferguson2023timestep, wen2025optimal}.
+Furthermore, other methods propose dynamically switching between different simulation models entirely to trade accuracy for speed~\cite{trusty2024trading}.